+08.1: 08.23: 08.2322

+LEGAL: SB 247 CREATES A NEW SECTION OF KRS 158 TO ALLOW THE PARENT OR GUARDIAN OF A STUDENT WHO HAS CHANGED RESIDENCES WITHIN THE DISTRICT AND IS IN GRADES K-3 THE OPTION TO REQUEST TO REMAIN IN THE ORIGINAL SCHOOL REGARDLESS OF TRANSPORTATION DECISION.

+FINANCIAL IMPLICATIONS: COSTS OF TRANSPORTING STUDENTS TO ANOTHER SCHOOL

+STUDENTS

+09.11

+School Attendance Areas

+ASSIGNED ZONES

-03.16; 03.162; 03.1621; 03.26; 03.262; 03.2621 08.2322; 09.4281; 09.42811; 09.428111; 10.2 LEGAL: SB 247 CREATES A NEW SECTION OF KRS 158 TO ALLOW THE PARENT OR GUARDIAN OF A STUDENT WHO HAS CHANGED RESIDENCES WITHIN THE DISTRICT AND IS IN GRADES K-3 THE OPTION TO REQUEST TO REMAIN IN THE ORIGINAL SCHOOL REGARDLESS OF TRANSPORTATION DECISION.
-FINANCIAL IMPLICATIONS: COSTS OF TRANSPORTING STUDENTS TO ANOTHER SCHOOL STUDENTS 09.11 School Attendance Areas ASSIGNED ATTENDANCE AREAS All pupils shall be assigned by geographic attendance areas and will attend the school designated to serve their area of residence.
-Specific areas served by each attendance area will be marked on a map in the central administration office.
-The Board may revise attendance areas from time to attain maximum utilization of school facilities.1 No student may be assigned to or required to attend a charter school by the District.
-IF FAMILIES MOVE If a family moves from one attendance area to another within the school system, the pupil may be permitted to finish the school year in the school in which s/he was last enrolled (at no cost or service by the Board).
-The pupil must enroll the following year in the school in the attendance area of his/her legal residence.
-ELIGIBLE STUDENTS AND TRANSPORTATION Per KRS 158.072, "eligible student" is defined as a student enrolled in kindergarten or grade one (1), two (2), or three (3) who qualifies for free or reduced-price school meals or attends a school that participates in the community eligibility provision of the National School Lunch Program.
+All pupils shall be assigned by geographic attendance zones and will attend the school designated to serve their area of residence.
+Specific areas served by each attendance zone will be marked on a map in the central administration office.
+The Board may revise attendance zones from time to time to attain maximum utilization of school facilities.
+1

+No student may be assigned to or required to attend a charter school by the District.

+IF FAMILIES MOVE

+If a family moves from one attendance zone to another within the school system, the pupil may be permitted to finish the school year in the school in which he was last enrolled (at no cost or service by the Board).
+The pupil must enroll the following year in the school in the attendance zone of his/her legal residence.

+ELIGIBLE STUDENTS AND TRANSPORTATION

+Per KRS 158.072, "eligible student" is defined as a student enrolled in kindergarten or grade one (1), two (2), or three (3) who qualifies for free or reduced-price school meals or attends a school that participates in the community eligibility provision of the National School Lunch Program.

 If the eligible student changes residence and the change in residence results in the student being assigned to a different school within the District, the parent or guardian of the eligible student shall have the option to request the student, and any of the student's siblings enrolled in the same school in any grade, remain enrolled in the original school regardless of the transportation decision made by the Superintendent.

 The District shall provide transportation to the original school from the eligible student's new residence unless the Superintendent denies the transportation request if s/he determines the distance and travel time that the student would spend in transport is impracticable.
 The District shall report the transportation denial and supporting rationale to the Kentucky Department of Education.

-REQUESTS FOR TRANSFER A pupil may transfer from one attendance area to another within the District upon approval of a committee consisting of the Superintendent, the Director of Pupil Personnel, the forwarding Principal, and the receiving Principal.
-Requests for transfer to another District school must be based on physical, psychological, educational, or family hardship reasons.
-Requests for change in school assignment for the following school year must be filed with the Superintendent by May 15 prior to the school year in which the transfer becomes effective.
-Requests for change in school assignment to occur during the school year must be filed with the forwarding Principal fifteen (15) days prior to the requested date of transfer.
-Formatted: sideheading School Attendance Areas REQUESTS FOR TRANSFER In compliance with and as set forth by federal requirements, the District shall allow students to transfer to another District school if: - 1.
-The assigned school is designated by the state as being "persistently dangerous"; or - 2.
-The student becomes a victim of a violent criminal offense, as determined by state law, while attending school.2 TRANSPORTATION Transportation for students living outside the school attendance area shall be provided by the parent/guardian.
-However, if students are enrolled in a licensed child care center, the center may request its location be designated as a bus stop for enrollees of the licensed center on the routes to and from school.
-The Superintendent/designee may grant the request, provided it will be at no additional cost to the District.
+REQUESTS FOR TRANSFER

+In compliance with and as set forth by federal requirements, the District shall allow students to transfer to another District school if:

+- 1. The assigned school is designated by the state as being "persistently dangerous";

+- The student becomes a victim of a violent criminal offense, as determined by state law, while attending school.2

+Formatted: sideheading

+09.11 (CONTINUED)

+School Attendance Zones

 REFERENCES: